Mashed Potatoes Instant Pot Recipejump to recipe

 You can also whip your potatoes with an electric mixer for a fluffier texture, just be sure not to overbeat!
 Also, never put potatoes in a food processor or blender – your result will be gluey, stuck together potatoes.

-Tips For Making the Best Instant Pot Mashed Potatoes
+Tips for Making the Best Mashed Potatoes in the Instant Pot

 Here are a few of our best tips for making mashed potatoes:

 - Salt the water.
 Have you ever had the experience of making mashed potatoes and feeling like you can't get enough salt into them?
 The trick here is to salt the water first.
 This flavors the potatoes while they're cooking so you won't have to add much salt after the fact.

 - Cut the potatoes evenly.
 We call for dicing the potatoes into 1-inch pieces, by making sure they are uniformly cut, you'll ensure that all of the potato pieces cook evenly.

 - Quick-release the pressure on the Instant Pot.
 For this recipe, you want to make sure you perform a quick-release on the Instant Pot.
 If you let the pressure release naturally, the potatoes will overcook and absorb too much water.

 - Get a strainer insert.
 This one isn't a must-have, but using a silicon strainer insert like this one makes this recipe even easier!